The scaling limit of random simple triangulations and random simple quadrangulations: Introduction

 Next,~1.\ says that distances to the point of minimum label are given by $Z_m$, a limiting analogue of which is also true in the Brownian map.
 Invariance under rerooting 4.\ and (\ref{eq:invariance_rerooting}) then yields that for $U,V$ independent and uniform on $[0,1]$, $d(U,V)$ is the limit in distribution of $-Z_n(r_n)$, so by 3.\ we obtain $d(U,V)\eqdist -\min(Z(x),0 \le x \le 1)=d^*(U,V)$.

-Finally, 2.\ gives a bound on $d_{M_n}$ that is a finite-$n$ analogue of $d_Z$ (recall (\ref{eq:dzdef})).
+Finally, 2.\ gives a bound for $d_{M_n}$ that is a finite-$n$ analogue of the bound (\ref{eq:dzdef}) for $d_Z$.
 Since $d^*$ is maximal subject to $d^* \le d_Z$, 3.\ then yields that $d$ is stochastically dominated by $d^*$.
-In other words, by working in a suitable probability space (i.e. choosing an appropriate coupling), we may assume $d(x,y) \le d^*(x,y)$ for almost every $(x,y) \in [0,1]^2$.
+In other words, by working in a suitable probability space, we may assume $d(x,y) \le d^*(x,y)$ for almost every $(x,y) \in [0,1]^2$.
 The fact that $d(U,V) \eqdist d^*(U,V)$ then implies $d$ and $d^*$ are almost everywhere equal, so have the same law.

 \addtocontents{toc}{\SkipTocEntry}